Yetangitu/bs/README.md

 Use:  `bs <target> <endpoint> OPTIONS`

-This is bs, a command line client for the BookStack wiki engine.
+This is _bs_, a command line client for the BookStack wiki engine.
 It enables easy command line access to all exported API functions and as such can be used to automate content and user management.